Greg Booker

-Gregory Scott Booker (June 22, 1960 – March 30, 2019) was a professional baseball pitcher.
+Gregory Scott Booker (June 22, 1960 – March 30, 2019) was an American professional baseball pitcher.
 He pitched in all or part of eight seasons in Major League Baseball, from 1983 until 1990.
-Booker's best season was probably in 1987.
-He made 44 appearances (all in relief) posting a very respectable 3.16 ERA, won 1 game and picked up his only career save on May 10, 1987, against the Cubs.
-Amazingly, it came in a game that the Padres won by the lopsided score of 14–2.
+Booker's best season was in 1987.
+He made 44 relief appearances relief, posting a 3.16 ERA, winning 1 game and picking up his only career save on May 10, 1987, against the Cubs.
+Unusually, it came in a game that the Padres won by the lopsided score of 14–2.
 Booker pitched the final 3 innings to preserve the win for starting pitcher Ed Whitson.
-He also served as a coach for the San Diego Padres from 1997 until 2003, the first four years as bullpen coach, then a season-plus as pitching coach.
+He also served as a coach for the San Diego Padres from 1997 until 2003, the first four years as bullpen coach, then a season-plus as pitching coach for AAA Syracuse Chiefs during the rise of Washington Nationals phenom pitcher Stephen Strasburg.
 He was a scout for the Los Angeles Dodgers.